 Allergic reactions that begin with facial swelling can progress to difficulty breathing, anaphylactic shock, and even death.
 It is best to not to self-diagnose, as delaying veterinary attention during a possible allergic reaction can be life threatening.
 If the facial swelling is due to something else entirely, such as an abscess or dental disease, these are also conditions that need veterinary attention, albeit less urgently.

-It’s a good idea to keep Benadryl on hand for possible allergic reactions.
-This is the same Benadryl we use in humans (make sure there are no additional ingredients; just Diphenhydramine).
-Ask your veterinarian for an appropriate dose for your dog.
+It’s a good idea to keep antihistamines on hand for possible allergic reactions, but always check with your veterinarian for an appropriate dose for your dog.

-Pro Tip: Keep some Benadryl on hand, but any case of facial swelling should be addressed by a veterinarian asap.
+Pro Tip: Keep some dog-safe antihistamines on hand, but any case of facial swelling should be addressed by a veterinarian asap.